aamir-gmail/LM_Studio_MCP/Readme.md

 This project is designed to work with Linux ecosystem, I am using Ubuntu 22.04 LTS, I have not tested in on windows, or windows docker.

+You would require some familiarity with editing python and docker code.

 To get started first clone the repo and the starts with building the docker image of core MCP server.
 Docker file is locate under "MCP_core_server"

-Command on Terminal "docker build -t python-sandbox-integrated:latest" If the build is successful  you can test it like this "docker run --rm -i python-sandbox-integrated:latest python /app/mcp_server.py --stdio"
+Command on Terminal "docker build -t python-sandbox-integrated:latest".

+If the build is successful  you can test it like this.

+"docker run --rm -i python-sandbox-integrated:latest python /app/mcp_server.py --stdio"

 For this point there are two ways to run the Python sandbox.